Surgery for kidney cancer

 Partial nephrectomy (‘neff-freck-tome-ee’)

 The part of the kidney containing the cancer is removed along with some tissue around it.
-This kind of surgery is done if the cancer is small and has not spread.
+This kind of surgery is performed if the cancer is small and has not spread.

 The position of the cancer in the kidney is important in deciding if you are suitable for a partial nephrectomy or not.
 This operation can be done through keyhole surgery or open surgery.

 Here the whole kidney and surrounding fatty tissue are removed.
-Sometimes the surgeon may remove the adrenal gland and nearby lymph glands as well.
+Sometimes the surgeon may remove the adrenal gland and nearby lymph nodes as well.

-This is also known as laparoscopic surgery.
-Your surgeon first makes a few small cuts in your tummy so a flexible tube called a laparoscope and other surgical instruments can go in.
-He or she can then remove your entire kidney or just part of it.
+With keyhole surgery, your surgeon makes a few small cuts in your tummy.
+Using a flexible tube called a laparoscope and other surgical instruments they can remove your kidney or part of it through these cuts.

-With keyhole surgery you may have a shorter stay in hospital and recover faster and with less pain compared to open surgery, as you only need a few small cuts in your tummy, instead of a larger cut with open surgery.
+With keyhole surgery you may have a shorter stay in hospital and recover faster and with less pain compared to open surgery.
+However, keyhole surgery is not suitable for everyone and can depend on the size and stage of the cancer.